 The word anthocyanin comes from the Greek words anthos (meaning flower) and kyanos (meaning blue).
 Anthocyanins are natural pigments that run the range from dark red, to blue, to indigo, and deep violet depending on the acidity level of the pigment itself.
 The pH level runs the gamut in anthocyanins, the lower the pH level, the redder the pigments get, but when it increases it goes from red, to purple, to blue, to green and then yellow.

-When mashed up or cooked, a chemical reaction takes place and the pH level increases, hence why the berries turn a deep indigo or violent color as opposed to remaining in their raw, blue state.
+When mashed up or cooked, a chemical reaction takes place and the pH level increases, hence why the berries turn deep indigo or violet color as opposed to remaining in their raw, blue state.

-Anthocyanins actually have no flavor, but only provide a certain astringent or bitter taste to a food.
+Anthocyanins have no flavor, but only provide a certain astringent or bitter taste to food.

-There is some research that demonstrates their use in the elimination of free radicals from the body as antioxidants.
+There is some research published in 2015 that demonstrates their use in the elimination of free radicals from the body as antioxidants.
 However, other antioxidant compounds are usually found in far greater quantities in many foods knocking anthocyanins rather low on the nutritional totem pole.